 Selection of students for the Bachelor of Science in Nursing (BSN) program is based on a number of criteria, including but not limited to, cumulative grade point average, prerequisite course grade point average, references, resumes, interviews, and an essay (written at the time of the interview).
 The BSN program is highly competitive and the number of spaces in the BSN program is limited.
 Students not admitted, or those students who do not accept an admission slot must reapply.
 There is no ongoing waiting list.

-Direct Admission to BSN Program
+Pathway to BSN Program

 The following are the minimum requirements for all Pre-Nursing students applying to the BSN program: